LA FitnessMembership Guide

 LA Fitness Student and Senior Membership Cost Guide

-What proof should students or seniors prepare?
+What standard price should students and seniors compare against?

 How should students compare membership options?